 High-risk applications, such as using AI in hiring and law enforcement, had to meet certain requirements -- for example, developers had to show their models were safe, transparent and explainable to users, that they adhered to privacy regulations, and did not discriminate.
 For lower-risk AI tools, developers still had to tell users when they were interacting with AI-generated content.
 The law applied to models operating in the EU, and any firm that violated the rules would risk a fine of up to 7% of its annual global profits.

-* The USA is lagging Europe on data rights legislation.
-Some US states have passed data rights laws, but it's hung up at the Federal level on the battling between Right and Left.
-As an indication of the confusion, in 2023 a Rightist Federal judge slapped an injunction on the Biden Administration, saying administration officials couldn't talk to social media firms about disinformation and moderation.
+However, for the time being, doing much more is problematic.
+In the USA, content moderation was bogged down in politics even before the re-election of Trump in 2024.
+The previous year, a TD Right Federal judge slapped an injunction on the Biden Administration, saying administration officials couldn't talk to social media firms about disinformation and moderation.
 At the same time, several US states passed laws attempting to override moderation on social media, claiming that moderation infringed on the freedom of speech of conservatives.
 The US Supreme Court rejected both arguments in 2024.
-Over the longer term, the dysfunction is likely to be resolved, with the USA catching up to the EU.

-The disinformation plague will almost certainly not have any one big solution, just a big set of little ones: no silver bullet, but many silver pellets.
-As with data security it general, it will demand a change in mindset and culture.
-Disinformation can't be made to disappear, but it can be sent off to the fringe, where it can do much less harm.
-In a generation, given improvements in data security and global treaties on data rights, the global internet will be a much more orderly place, though it can never be completely bullet-proof.
+Over the long run, the Trump Administration's backward policies are not sustainable, and will not endure.
+Disinformation will be dealt with; it can't be made to disappear, but it can be sent off to the fringe, where it can do less harm.
+In time, given improvements in data security and global treaties on data rights, the global internet will be a much more civilized place -- though it can never be completely bullet-proof.

 BACK_TO_TOP* This document started life in the form of a history of cryptology that was originally released in 2001.
 It grew over time, and in 2021 I split into two documents, one on classical cryptology, and the other modern cryptology.
 Having done that, I decided to sift out discussions of cryptology-related law and politics, and arrange them more coherently in a third document.